 I am a pushover for the edible blue elderberry.
 Sambucus cerulea and S. racemosa, an amazing shrub that offers the knowledgeable forager a tremendous bounty of uses.
 Parts of the blue elderberry are used for making friction fire, musical instruments, hunting weapons, and traps. late summer and early fall are the best time to harvest ripe blue elderberries for syrup.
-Elderberry recipes for cooking or medicine are found here.
+Included in this post are How To Elderberry recipes for cooking and medicine.

 Blue Elderberries grow in riparian habitats, road banks, meadows, and damp forest openings, up to timberline.
 Blue elderberries ripen from mid August to mid September in most regions of the US.
 However, ripening berries are determined by weather, elevation, and other regional factors.

 Blue elderberry: Sambucus cerulea and S. racemosa, a wild native shrub.
 Range from British Columbia south to California.
 S. mexicana ranges from northern California south into Mexico and east into Nevada and southwestern New Mexico.
 The S. callicarpa species (Pacific red elder) grows in coastal habitats from southern Alaska to central California.